nightscout/trio-docs/docs/configuration/settings/devices/cgm.md

 - - -

-### Freestyle Libre
+### FreeStyle Libre 1 / 2 / 2 Plus
-This option can be used to pair a compatible Libre CGM directly to Trio without going through a separate app like xDrip4iOS.
+This option can be used to pair a compatible Libre 1, Libre 2, or Libre 2 Plus sensor directly to Trio without going through a separate app like xDrip4iOS.
+In the in-app menu, it is listed as "FreeStyle Libre 1 / 2 / 2+".
+For Libre 3 and Libre 3 Plus sensors, see [FreeStyle Libre 3 / 3 Plus](#freestyle-libre-3-3-plus) instead.

 **Step 3**
 Tap "Libre 2 Direct" to use Libre 2 sensors or "Bluetooth Transmitters" to use Libre 1 sensors with a Miao Miao or other 3rd party transmitter.